fiverbeyond/In-Otter-Words/_posts/2025-6-1-restrictionists-I-think-I-understand-you.md

 to correct me.
 While I know that not all restrictionists hold all these views, I hope I'm accurately describing the 'average view' of restrictionists.
 Thank you for reading it.

 ## I think you are motivated mainly out of love for your country.
-While you have no ill will toward immigrants who just want to come to the U.S. for a better life, you also think it's important to prioritize the needs of your fellow citizens first.
+While you have no ill will toward immigrants who just want to come to the U.S. for a better life[^1], you also think it's important to prioritize the needs of your fellow citizens first.[^2]
 You want your family, and your fellow citizens, to be safe from terrorism, drugs, and violent crime, and you see immigration enforcement as an effective means of protection against these evils.
 You may also feel protective of your culture (or at least, the best parts of it), and you want to make sure that the American language, American holidays, and American values stay pure, so you and your loved ones can continue to enjoy them the way you have in the past.
 You see immigration limits as a way to protect these things.

 ## You think of a nation the way you think of your house;
-Just as you have the right to decide who comes into your private house, the citizens of a nation have a right to decide who comes into their country.
+Just as you have the right to decide who comes into your private house, the citizens of a nation have a right to decide who comes into their country.[^3]
 You see this as an exercise of national sovereignty.
 While you recognize that it might be noble or benevolent of a nation to allow immigrants in, you don't think there's any ethical obligation to do so.
 You see allowing immigration as a charitable act, one which greatly benefits the immigrant, but can sometimes cost the natives of a country.
 You may even feel proud that the United States has already gone above and beyond in allowing so many immigrants in.